Links on SoundGuys may earn us a commission. Learn more.

 - Block out noise

-This is the preferred solution, because there’s no amount of noise reduction that is ever really “too much.”
+This is the preferred solution because there’s no amount of noise reduction that is ever really “too much.”
 By physically blocking out sound, you make every other strategy you use to dispel noise much more effective.
 This is the main strategy employed in many workplaces with noisy environments.

 Our biology is complex, but we don’t have microphones for ears or a computer for a brain.
 Instead, we have meat, bones, and nerve tissue that are very imperfect.

 While that’s not necessarily a problem, it does mean that we as humans have a few shortcomings that we can’t overcome.
-Namely, we’re victims of a phenomenon called auditory masking.
+Namely, we experience a phenomenon called auditory masking.
 Exactly how this works in totality is quite complex, but the long and short of it is: if there is a loud sound present (a “masker”), weaker sounds similar in frequency will be “masked” out.
 Ever struggle to hear someone over a vacuum cleaner or have to yell over music at a party?
 The same factors are at play there.

-Related: Why do my headphones sound bad?
+Related: Why do your headphones sound bad?